eclipse-efbt/efbt-website/markdown_content/user-guide/dpm-operations-guide.md

 ## Best Practices

 Always execute the three steps in sequential order: Prepare, then Import, then Create Output Layers.
 Complete each step fully before proceeding to the next one.
-Address any data quality issues during the Prepare step before attempting to import.
-Monitor validation error rates during the Import process to catch issues early.
-Verify that your final outputs comply with EBA standards before submission.

-## Troubleshooting

-### Common Issues and Solutions

-**Data Preparation Failures:**
-- Check that your file formats and encoding are correct
-- Verify that all required data elements are present
-- Review the preparation logs for specific error messages
-- Ensure source data meets DPM specifications

-**Import Errors:**
-- Confirm that the preparation step completed successfully
-- Check your transformation rule configurations
-- Analyze exception reports for patterns
-- Verify data type compatibility

-**Output Generation Problems:**
-- Verify that the import completed successfully
-- Check your output template configurations
-- Review the calculation rules and logic for accuracy
-- Ensure selected framework version is correct

-**Performance Issues:**
-- Consider processing smaller data batches
-- Check available system resources
-- Verify database performance
-- Review network connectivity for remote data sources

 ## Conclusion

-DPM Operations simplifies the complex task of regulatory reporting by providing a structured, validated approach to data processing.
-The 3-step workflow ensures that your financial data is properly prepared, imported, and transformed into compliant regulatory reports ready for submission to authorities.
+DPM Operations simplifies the complex task of importing regulatory reporting standard by providing a structured, validated approach to ontology processing.
+The 3-step workflow ensures that your favourite financial ontology is properly prepared, imported, and transformed into compliant regulatory reports ready for submission to authorities.

 ### Next Steps
 - Review the [Workflow Dashboard Guide](workflow-dashboard-guide.html) for comprehensive workflow management